-At Rose Medical Center, our board-certified orthopedic doctors specialize in spine care, sports medicine and joint replacement surgery.
+At the Rose Medical Center Orthopedic and Spine Center, our board-certified orthopedic doctors specialize in spine care, sports medicine and joint replacement surgery.
 We take time to accurately diagnose your condition and provide education and appropriate treatments for a successful recovery.
 We also offer continued care through our comprehensive physical therapy and rehabilitation program, which helps you regain strength and range of motion following treatment.

 For more information or a physician referral to Rose Medical Center's orthopedics program, please call (303) 374-0755.

 As you age, adding a bone density screening to your annual medical checkup is a good idea.
 Women especially are at an increased risk for osteoporosis—a bone-thinning disease increasing the likelihood of fractures and damage to the bones—as they reach menopause.

 Rose Medical Center offers the dual-energy X-ray absorptiometry (DEXA) scan, the gold standard bone density test for diagnosing osteoporosis.
 DEXA scans use a small amount of radiation to take images of the bones in the body, which are used to determine the density of the bones.

 To schedule a bone screening appointment, please call (303) 320-2568.